-STUART ROSE, 44, has been the Chairman of the Board and Chief Executive Officer of the Company since its incorporation in 1984 as a holding company to succeed to the ownership of Rex Radio and Television, Inc. ('Rex Radio & TV'), Kelly & Cohen Appliances, Inc. ('Kelly & Cohen') and Stereo Town, Inc. ('Stereo Town').
-Prior to 1984, Mr. Rose was Chairman of the Board and Chief Executive Officer of Rex Radio & TV, which he founded in 1980 to acquire the stock of a corporation which operated four retail stores.
+STUART ROSE, 45, has been the Chairman of the Board and Chief Executive Officer of the Company since its incorporation in 1984 as a holding company to succeed to the ownership of Rex Radio and Television, Inc., Kelly & Cohen Appliances, Inc. and Stereo Town, Inc. Prior to 1984, Mr. Rose was Chairman of the Board and Chief Executive Officer of Rex Radio and Television, Inc., which he founded in 1980 to acquire the stock of a corporation which operated four retail stores.

-LAWRENCE TOMCHIN, 71, has been the President and Chief Operating Officer of the Company since 1990.
+LAWRENCE TOMCHIN, 72, has been the President and Chief Operating Officer of the Company since 1990.
 From 1984 to 1990, he was the Executive Vice President and Chief Operating Officer of the Company.
-Mr. Tomchin has been a director of the Company since 1984.
-Mr. Tomchin was Vice President and General Manager of the corporation which was acquired by Rex Radio & TV in 1980 and served as Executive Vice President of Rex Radio & TV after the acquisition.
+Mr. Tomchin has been a director since 1984.
+Mr. Tomchin was Vice President and General Manager of the corporation which was acquired by Rex Radio and Television, Inc. in 1980 and served as Executive Vice President of Rex Radio and Television, Inc. after the acquisition.

-ROBERT DAVIDOFF, 72, has been a director of the Company since 1984.
+ROBERT DAVIDOFF, 73, has been a director since 1984.
 Mr. Davidoff has been employed by Carl Marks & Co., Inc., an investment banking firm, since 1950 and currently is Vice President in charge of corporate finance.
-Mr. Davidoff is also a general partner of CMNY Capital, L.P., a limited partnership and successor in interest through liquidation to CMNY Capital Company, Inc., a small business investment company of which Mr. Davidoff was Vice President.
 Mr. Davidoff is also a director of Hubco Exploration, Inc., Marisa Christina, Inc. and Aquis Communications Group, Inc.

-EDWARD KRESS, 49, has been the Secretary of the Company since 1984 and a director of the Company since 1985.
+EDWARD KRESS, 50, has been the Secretary of the Company since 1984 and a director since 1985.
 Mr. Kress has been a partner of the law firm of Chernesky, Heyman & Kress P.L.L., counsel for the Company, since 1988.
 From 1985 to 1988, Mr. Kress was a member of the law firm of Smith & Schnacke.
 Mr. Kress has practiced law in Dayton, Ohio since 1974.

-LEE FISHER, 47, has been a director of the Company since 1996.
+LEE FISHER, 48, has been a director since 1996.
 Mr. Fisher is the President and Chief Executive Officer of the Center for Families and Children, a private nonprofit human services organization.
-Mr. Fisher was a partner of the law firm of Hahn Loeser & Parks LLP from 1995 to March 1999.
+Mr. Fisher was a partner of the law firm of Hahn Loeser & Parks LLP from 1995 to 1999.
 Mr. Fisher served as Ohio Attorney General from 1991 to 1995, State Senator, Ohio General Assembly, from 1983 to 1991, and State Representative, Ohio General Assembly, from 1981 to 1983.
 Mr. Fisher also practiced law with Hahn Loeser & Parks from 1978 to 1991.